Introduction

 Although the formation process of Dolomite, the rock of which the Dolomites are composed, was known as early as 1700, no scientist has been able to reproduce it in the laboratory at room temperature, at least until 1995.
 If the subject fascinates you, and you want to know more about how the Dolomites were formed, we invite you read the page on the geological history of the Dolomites below:

-What are the six Sestieri of Ampezzo
+What Are the Six Sestieri of Ampezzo

 The town of Cortina originally consisted of several districts which all belonged to the same municipality.
-These villages were called "Sestieri".
-Every Sestiere was coordinated by the boss of a "Sestiere", who was in charge of checking that everything was working properly, as well as bringing the complaints of the various hamlets to the municipality.
+These villages were called "Sestieri."
+Every Sestiere was coordinated by the boss of a "Sestiere," who was in charge of checking that everything was working properly, as well as bringing the complaints of the various hamlets to the municipality.

 Over time the geographic subdivision became less and less defined, as the town increased in size and the various hamlets began to merge with each other.

-With the arrival of fascism, the tradition of the Sestieri had almost completely disappeared, but it was decided to preserve it by creating a sports competition.
-Its purpose was to renew the spirit of belonging to a Sestiere using the competitive spirit.
+With the arrival of fascism, the tradition of the "Sestieri" had almost completely disappeared, but it was decided to preserve it by creating a sports competition.
+Its purpose was to renew the spirit of belonging to a "Sestiere" using the competitive spirit.
 The winter cross-country palio was born.

-The country festivals were organized every year in each one of the six districts of Cortina.
+The village festivals were organized every year in each one of the six districts of Cortina.
 Over time, each festival assumed its own particular identity, from the more touristy to the more suitable for eating, up to the one where you can party a little more and let yourself go a little.

 The reason we are using the past tense is because, after the Covid lockdowns and with the arrival of the 2026 Olympics, there are major changes expected in the future.

-If the topic interests you, and you would like to explore it further, we have written a page where we explain the different country festivals, the origins of this tradition and the sports activities associated with them.
+If the topic interests you, and you would like to explore it further, we have written a page where we explain the different village festivals, the origins of this tradition and the sports activities associated with them.
 You'll also find updated information on how the event will be organized in the future.
 All you have to do is read the page below:

 Ra Fèŝta de ra Bàndes

-Ra Fèŝta de ra Bàndes is one of the most heartfelt events for guests and residents of Cortina.
-A week of music, which ends on the last Sunday of August with the big parade in Corso Italia and the concert, where hundreds of musicians play together in one of the squares of Cortina.
+"Ra Fèŝta de ra Bàndes" is one of the most heartfelt events for guests and residents of Cortina.
+A week of music, which ends on the last Sunday of August with the big parade in the "Corso Italia" street and the concert, where hundreds of musicians play together in one of the squares of Cortina.

-The bell tower of Cortina
+The Bell Tower of Cortina

 Cortina d'Ampezzo bell tower has been erected on the remains of the old, rather anonymous, bell tower dating back to 1590, which had to be demolished due to a series of structural problems.

-The construction of the new bell tower began in 1852 and has been well described in the excellent book "El Cianpanín, storia del campanile di Cortina d'Ampezzo" by Mario Ferruccio Belli and further approached in the book "Il campanile di Cortina d'Ampezzo, l'architettura del compromesso", by Giuliano Cilione.
+The construction of the new bell tower began in 1852 and has been well described in the excellent book "El Cianpanín, storia del campanile di Cortina d'Ampezzo" by Mario Ferruccio Belli and further approached in the book "Il campanile di Cortina d'Ampezzo, l'architettura del compromesso," by Giuliano Cilione.
 The only problem is that both books are written only in Italian.

 We took inspiration from the book, we translated it and supplemented it with other interesting facts, so as to give as much information as possible about the symbol of Cortina.
 The fruits of our labor can be read on our page on the Cortina Bell Tower.
 It can be found below: